LilMortal/Projects/Weather App/README.md

    - The `dist` folder contains all static assets
    - Configure your hosting to serve `index.html` for all routes

-## 🌐 Deployment Options

-### Vercel (Recommended)
-1. Connect your GitHub repository to Vercel
-2. Add your `VITE_OPENWEATHER_API_KEY` environment variable
-3. Deploy automatically on every push

-### Netlify
-1. Drag and drop the `dist` folder to Netlify
-2. Or connect your Git repository for continuous deployment
-3. Set environment variables in Netlify dashboard

-### GitHub Pages
-1. Build the project locally
-2. Push the `dist` folder to a `gh-pages` branch
-3. Enable GitHub Pages in repository settings

 ## 🤝 Contributing

 1. Fork the repository